sigstore/sigstore-website/content/home.md

     column3:
       header: Driven by our community
       imageAsset: /img/community.svg
-      text: Everyone involved in sigstore believes in an open, transparent and accountable future for open source software.
+      text: Everyone involved in Sigstore believes in an open, transparent and accountable future for open source software.
 Everything we do comes from that shared vision.
   - type: sigstoreDivider